adammurdoch/kotlin-tools/base-plugins/README.md

 ## `net.rubygrapefruit.native.ui-app`

-Builds a UI application implemented in Kotlin/Native that targets native desktop platforms.
+Builds a UI application implemented in Kotlin multiplatform that targets native desktop platforms.

-## `net.rubygrapefruit.mpp.lib`
+## `net.rubygrapefruit.kmp.lib`

 Builds a library implemented in Kotlin multiplatform that targets the JVM and native desktop platforms.